Valgus alignment of feet in children. Flat valgus foot deformity - we are looking for a good orthopedist. How to diagnose hallux valgus in a child

 • Buy the right shoes, not for growth, but for size

-• Give your child more active play
+• Offer your child more active games

 The development of hallux valgus in a child, like any other acquired disease, can be prevented.
-The main thing is to closely monitor the development of the baby, and if symptoms appear, contact a specialist who will find out the cause and select the correct treatment.
+The main thing is to closely monitor the baby’s development, and if symptoms appear, contact a specialist who will find out the cause and select the correct treatment.

-Video: Gymnastics for valgus feet
+Video: Gymnastics for hallux valgus

 About the disease